benjfriedrich/BNJMN/_posts/2019-02-09-BNJMN-the-site.md

 The other reason is that I wanted to try out a new (to me) web development stack I think is interesting.
 When I build a site from scratch I’ve mostly used Wordpress as the content management system (CMS).
 Wordpress is fine but has drawbacks.
 It can be unwieldy and overbuilt for a lot of uses, setting up a Wordpress site so it runs fast can be finicky, and the whole software and plugin overhead around Wordpress can bloat up really quickly.

 Instead, I wanted to set up this site as a static generated site, which I think turned out great.
-I ended up with this lightweight, fast site, that I’m able to host totally free, and I can make work in the way that suits me.
+I ended up with this lightweight, fast site that I’m able to host totally free, and I can make work in the way that suits me.

 The rest of this post is about the technical side of the site, so if you’re interested, read on!